WorldBank-Transport/ram-backend/README.md

 2. [ram-datapipeline](https://github.com/WorldBank-Transport/ram-datapipeline) that handles some of the more intensive data processing
 3. [ram-iD](https://github.com/WorldBank-Transport/ram-iD), a customized version of iD - the popular OSM editor - to allow editing of the road network

+## Deploying a stack
+More information on how to run a RAM stack on AWS can be found in [ram-deployment](https://github.com/WorldBank-Transport/ram-deployment).

 ## Offline usage
 To run RAM analysis locally, follow these steps.
 On first time setup:

 1. clone this repository
-2. install the project dependencies: node 6, Docker, Docker Compose - [more on project dependencies](#install-project-dependencies)
+2. install the project dependencies: node 8, Docker, Docker Compose - [more on project dependencies](#install-project-dependencies)
 3. `yarn install`
 4. `docker network create --driver=bridge --subnet=172.99.99.0/24 --gateway=172.99.99.1 ram` to set up the Docker network
 5. `docker-compose up -d` to start the full eco-system in the background